-"When you listen to what is being said among the people you immediately notice that even in personal conversations people are very reserved in expressing their opinion. . .
-Only women talk and criticise among their nearest acquaintances. . . .
-The intellectuals have only partly been won over, a fact which frequently causes outbursts of anger among the national socialists."
-The petty-bourgeoisie of the towns were most deeply affected by the military chauvinist propaganda of the national socialists.
-And it was necessary on the foreign political arena carefully to veil the militant slogans of the first period of power and to manoeuvre, utilising the contradictions of the competing imperialists.
-The first line taken by the fascist dictatorship, namely, to organise a united front of the world bourgeoisie against the Soviet Union, and to take the lead of the counterrevolutionary military campaign, and on this basis to explode the Versailles system, did not succeed.
+"When you listen to what is being said among the people, you immediately notice that even in personal conversations people are very reserved in expressing their opinion. . .
+Only women talk and criticize among their nearest acquaintances....
+The intellectuals have only partly been won over, a fact which frequently causes outbursts of anger among the national-socialists."

+The petty bourgeoisie of the towns were most

+deeply affected by the military chauvinist propaganda of the national-socialists.
+And on the foreign political arena it was necessary to veil carefully the militant slogans of the first period of power and to maneuver, utilizing the contradictions of the com-peting imperialists.
+The first line taken by the fascist dictatorship, namely, to organize a united front of the world bourgeoisie against the Soviet Union, and to take the lead of the counter-revolutionary military campaign, and on this basis to explode the Versailles system, did not succeed.
 The next attempt, namely, a head-on attack on Austria so as to cut the Versailles knot there, was also a failure.
-Hence the transition to more complex manoeuvres calculated on a longer period.
-On the other hand, a preventive war against Germany did not take place because British imperialism did not want to strengthen the position of the French bourgeoisie on the Continent, because Italian imperialism, which bars the path of fascist Germany to the Near East was at the same time by no means interested in further strengthening French imperialism.
-German fascism utilised these contradictions, and to a certain extent was able to break through the vassal system of French imperialism in the East and South-East of Europe (Poland-a breach in the Little Entente).
+Hence the transition to more complex maneuvers calculated on a longer period.
+On the other hand, a preventive war against Germany did not take place because British imperialism did not want to strengthen the position of the French bourgeoisie on the Continent, because Italian imperialism, which bars the path of fascist Germany to the Near East, was at the same time by no means interested in further strengthening French imperialism.
+German fascism utilized these contradictions, and to a certain extent was able to break through the vassal system of French imperialism in the east and south-east of Europe (Poland-a breach in the Little Entente).
 In reality nothing but territorial borders have remained from the Versailles Treaty.
 German fascism is also trying to create a basis for a temporary agreement with French imperialism (unsuccessfully, it is true), and is trying in every way to soothe the frightened French bourgeoisie.
-"Not a single intelligent Frenchman," writes the newspaper, "Neue Zuriche Zeitung" in an inspired article entitled "Germany and France," "will seriously believe that France is dealing with the Hitler of 1923, who merely talks differently now, owing to his cunning, but secretly thinks as he thought formerly."
+"Not a single intelligent Frenchman", writes the newspaper Neue Zuriche Zeitung, in an inspired article entitled "Germany and France", "will seriously believe that France is dealing with the Hitler of 1923, who merely talks differently now, owing to his cunning, but secretly thinks as he thought formerly."

-It is clear that this need to manoeuvre requires a certain re-adaptation to secure a quieter mass basis in the ranks of the petty bourgeoisie included.
+It is clear that this need to maneuver requires a certain re-adaptation to secure a more solid mass basis, the ranks of the petty bourgeoisie included.